 Rest is a vital component of recovery.
 Ensure that the environment is conducive to rest, with a comfortable temperature, minimal noise, and soft lighting.
 Dress in lightweight, breathable clothing and use light blankets to avoid overheating.

-There are certain signs that indicate the need for professional medical attention.
+Certain signs indicate the need for professional medical attention.
 If the fever persists for more than 48 hours, exceeds 101F (38.3C), or is accompanied by other symptoms such as severe headache, stiff neck, shortness of breath, or unexplained bruising or bleeding, it is crucial to contact a healthcare provider immediately.
 These could be signs of a serious infection or other complications that require prompt treatment.

 Dealing with cancer is challenging, and it requires a comprehensive treatment plan tailored to the individual's medical condition.
 One common symptom that can significantly impact these plans is fever.
 Understanding the potential effects of fever on cancer treatment is crucial for patients and caregivers to navigate the journey more effectively.